emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 When you install R you will have access to a range of <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>functions</a> including options for <a class='glossary' target='_blank' title='The process of preparing data for visualisation and statistical analysis.' href='https://psyteachr.github.io/glossary/d#data-wrangling'>data wrangling</a> and statistical analysis.
 The functions that are included in the default installation are typically referred to as <a class='glossary' target='_blank' title='The set of R functions that come with a basic installation of R, before you add external packages.' href='https://psyteachr.github.io/glossary/b#base-r'>base R</a> and you can think of them like the default apps that come pre-loaded on your phone.

 A <a class='glossary' target='_blank' title='A named section of code that can be reused.' href='https://psyteachr.github.io/glossary/f#function'>function</a> is a name that refers to some code you can reuse.
 We'll be using functions that are provided in packages, but you can also write your own functions.

-If you type a function into the console pane, it will run as soon as you hit enter.
-If you put the function in a <a class='glossary' target='_blank' title='A plain-text file that contains commands in a coding language, such as R.' href='https://psyteachr.github.io/glossary/s#script'>script</a> or <a class='glossary' target='_blank' title='The R-specific version of markdown: a way to specify formatting, such as headers, paragraphs, lists, bolding, and links, as well as code blocks and inline code.' href='https://psyteachr.github.io/glossary/r#r-markdown'>R Markdown</a> document in the <a class='glossary' target='_blank' title='RStudio is arranged with four window "panes".' href='https://psyteachr.github.io/glossary/p#panes'>source pane</a>, it won't run until you run the script, <a class='glossary' target='_blank' title='To create an HTML, PDF, or Word document from an R Markdown (Rmd) document' href='https://psyteachr.github.io/glossary/k#knit'>knit</a> the R Markdown file, or run a code <a class='glossary' target='_blank' title='A section of code in an R Markdown file' href='https://psyteachr.github.io/glossary/c#chunk'>chunk</a>.
-You'll learn more about this in Chapter\ \@ref(reports).

 For example, the function `sum()` is included in base R, and does what you would expect.
 In the console, run the below code: